-Prior to arriving at Valpo, Powell spent the last six years playing professional basketball, including a stint with the Utah Jazz of the NBA.
+Prior to arriving at Valpo, Powell spent six years playing professional basketball, including a stint with the Utah Jazz of the NBA.

 A three-year starter for the Illini, Powell earned Honorable Mention All-Big Ten recognition in each of his final two seasons after being named to the Big Ten All-Tournament Team as a sophomore.
 Powell helped Illinois to three Big Ten regular season titles and a pair of Big Ten tournament championships during his time with the Illini, as well as berths in the Sweet 16 of the NCAA Tournament in 2002-2003 and 2003-2004 and the NCAA national championship in game in 2004-2005.